Minimax estimation of smooth densities in Wasserstein distance: Introduction

 In many modern applications, a Wasserstein distance is used as a loss function in an optimization problem over measures.
 Solving such problems involves optimizing functionals of the form $\nu \mapsto W_p(\nu, \mu)$ where $\mu$ is unknown.
 Given $n$ i.i.d.~samples from $\mu$, much of the statistics literature adopts the plug-in approach and focuses on using the empirical distribution $\hat \mu_n$ to obtain the estimated functional $\nu \mapsto W_p(\nu, \hat \mu_n)$.
 In this case, the rates of convergence are of order $n^{-1/d}$, and the sample size required for a particular precision is exponential in the dimension, a phenomenon known as the {\em curse of dimensionality}.
 Moreover, it is known that this exponential dependence is tight, in the sense that no better estimate is available in general~\citep{SinPoc18}.

 Our work adopts a different approach to show that the plug-in estimator is suboptimal for measures possessing a smooth density.
 Estimating the density of a distribution, based on independent samples, is one of the fundamental problems of statistics.
 The usual goal in these problems is to produce an estimate $\tilde f$ which is as close as possible to the unknown density $f$, measured either at one point of the sample space, or in $L_p$ norm.
 In this line of work, $f$ is usually assumed to belong to a large, nonparametric class defined via smoothness or regularity conditions, and typically the rates obtained in this setting show that sufficient smoothness can substantially mitigate the curse of dimensionality.
-This is the subject of a wide literature on \emph{nonparametric density estimation}.
+This is the subject of a wide literature on \emph{nonparametric density estimation}~\citep[see, e.g][]{Tsy09}.
 In this work, we follow the same philosophy and derive similar rates for $W_p$ distances, over Besov classes of densities $\bes{s}{p}{q}$.
 We likewise show that the smoothness parameter $s$ improves the optimal exponent of $n$ in the Wasserstein setting.

+The key challenge in proving tight rates for nonparametric density estimation in the Wasserstein distances is that the distances $W_p$ are both non-linear and non-local.
+Unlike $L_p$ norms or Besov norms, commonly considered in the nonparametric estimation literature, the $W_p$ distance is not a norm on the space of probability measures when $p > 1$.
+Moreover, it is not even ``norm-like'': we show (\cref{thm:not_norm}) that when $p > 1$, the Wasserstein distance $W_p$ cannot be controlled by any reasonable norm on densities.
+Moreover, the optimization problem~\eqref{wp_def} that defines the Wasserstein distance is highly non-local: modifications to $\mu$ and $\nu$ in a small neighborhood can change the global structure of the optimal coupling $\pi$.
+This makes analyzing the behavior of an estimator challenging.

 Algorithmic aspects are an important part of optimal transport problems.
 For practical applications, the proposed estimates must therefore also be computationally tractable.
-We describe a method to produce computationally tractable atomic estimators from any estimator that outperforms the empirical distribution, under minimal assumptions.
+We describe a method inspired by the parametric bootstrap~\citep{EfrTib93} to produce computationally tractable atomic estimators from any estimator that outperforms the empirical distribution, under minimal assumptions.
 We study the computational cost of this method, compared to the cost of using the empirical distribution with $n$ atoms, and exhibit a trade-off between computational cost and statistical precision.